yulu/yulu.github.io/_drafts/2023-08-24-kafka-notes-chapter4.md

 The `poll()` loop does a lot more than just get data.
 The first time you call `poll()` with a new consumer, it is responsible for finding the `GroupCoordinator`, joining the consumer group, and receiving a partition assignment.
 If a rebalance is triggered, it will be handled inside the poll loop as well, including related callbacks.

 Thread Safety: one consumer per thread is the rule.
 To run multiple consumers in the same group in one application, you will need to run each in its own thread.
-To achieve multi-threaded message consumption with the Kafka Consumer, there're some tricks to be played, see Kafka Guide - Chapter 4.1 Multi-threaded Message Consumption with Kafka Consumer
+To achieve multi-threaded message consumption with the Kafka Consumer, there're some tricks to be played, see [Example of Multi-threaded Message Consumption](#example-multi-threaded-message-consumption)

 ### Configuring Consumers